Friday, February 27, 2026

 While Virginia is not in imminent danger of going bankrupt, these latest developments from the state’s political class are early leading indicators of behavior that drive the out-migration of residents and businesses as the state government increases the tax burden on their tax base.

-3)A brief division back to New York City’s race to bankruptcy court.
+3)A brief diversion back to New York City’s race to bankruptcy court.
 The city currently cannot fulfill its current government responsibilities, given it could not remove snow and garbage during a recent snow storm and it could not prevent about 20 individuals from freezing during that storm.
 Given a $5.4 billion budget deficit for the next fiscal year, Mamadani will have difficulty implementing all of his free promises he made during the campaign: free buses, free daycare, free college tuition, etc.

 And yet he has devoted millions upon millions of dollars towards government equity programs in his budget, programs that will do absolutely nothing for the benefit of city residents.
 And according to Joe Rogan, not only does Mamadani want to waste millions of dollars on stupid gender, race, and sexual DEI programs, he also wants to spend a whopping $1.2 billion on illegal immigrant care.